Robert M. Schoch: My Wife

 Catherine Ulissey

 I met Katie in California in 2007 at a cocktail party that preceded the Conference on Precession and Ancient Knowledge (CPAK) at which I was to speak.
 She turned my head not just with her charm, but with a theory she had, and a short paper about it which she had written.
-Her theory connects to (likely supports) the ancient Egyptian assertion that when we die we are literally reborn as stars in the sky.
+Her theory connects to (and likely supports) the ancient Egyptian assertion that when we die we are literally reborn as stars in the sky.

 Katie explained that just prior to the conference she had watched a NOVA documentary pertaining to the formation of stars, learning (according to the standard story – there are other theories that currently challenge it) that hydrogen molecules in space gather to form clouds and eventually, through gravitational forces, collapse into stars.
 The program also explained how virtually all the elements that are released from stars via ejecta (CMEs, the solar wind stream, etc.) can be found in us and in all life on Earth.